muratk5n/thirdwave/en/README.md

 ---

-People would work just fine even with UBI.
-There will be no labor shortage.

----

 Crises' happen because the system insists on printing new money for business credit which can cause bubbles, inflation, wage stagnation, unemployment, and everything in between.
 The transmission mechanism is